trylinear/linear/README.md

 # linear

-> A simple setup micro-forum built with Node.js, MongoDB and Express.
+> A simple setup micro-forum built in Node.js with Express and MongoDB.

 ## Install